 6. When do you find it hard to pray?
 Have you ever felt helpless in prayer or felt it is ineffective?
 How does the Spirit help us with this?
-He intercedes on our behalf, and we can be confident of this.
-Look for other answers from the group.
-Be careful not to get side-tracked on theology or practicalities of the Spirit.
-Stay on point.

 What can we do to live as people who have a sure future (live now knowing who we are and who we will be)?